 Another shift that has been happening over the past few years is a shift from working Corporate America jobs in favor of becoming an entrepreneur.
 In fact, 7 out of 10 young adult job seekers report the freedom of starting their own business would be worth more than the job security that comes from working for a corporation.
 Over half of new graduates say they are likely to start their own business in the future.

-Why Are More Students Choosing to Work Outside of Corporate America?
+Why Are More Students Choosing Alternatives to Corporate Jobs?

 So why is this shift happening?
 Why are Millennials and Generation Z graduates looking for something beyond the traditional corporate job?
 Here are some reasons: